svgeesus/EuroMPE/Duophonic/pitch-dac.md

 ## Work Plan

 - [x] Have one DAC.
-- [ ] Check slew rate and corner freq for 4k7, 220R, 1nF; breadboard with TL074 to check.
+- [ ] Check slew rate and corner freq for 10k, 220R, 33pF; breadboard with TL074 to check.
 (Nope, oscilloscope busted)
 - [x] Get OPA2186DR, other components for one board
 - [x] Lay out v0.1 board, fab
+- [x] Lay out v0.2 board
-- [ ] Fab v.02 board and get stencil, too
+- [x] Fab v0.2 board and get stencil, too
 - [ ] Build and test one DAC board with (previously tested) VREF board.
 - [ ] If all okay, order 2 more DAC and components for other board.
 Else refine, redo board.